Civitas Resources (CIVI) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the oil and gas company had gained 9.14% over the past month.
-This has outpaced the Oils-Energy sector's gain of 4.17% and the S&P 500's gain of 1.02% in that time.
+Prior to today's trading, shares of the oil and gas company had gained 7.44% over the past month.
+This has outpaced the Oils-Energy sector's gain of 4.35% and the S&P 500's loss of 0.12% in that time.

 Wall Street will be looking for positivity from Civitas Resources as it approaches its next earnings report date.
 The company is expected to report EPS of $2.30, down 35.39% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $972.02 million, down 3.56% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $972.02 million, down 3.56% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $9.51 per share and revenue of $3.5 billion.
-These totals would mark changes of -27.85% and -7.73%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $9.51 per share and revenue of $3.5 billion, which would represent changes of -27.85% and -7.73%, respectively, from the prior year.

 Any recent changes to analyst estimates for Civitas Resources should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.53% higher.
-Civitas Resources is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.53% higher.
+Civitas Resources is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Civitas Resources is holding a Forward P/E ratio of 8.8.
-Its industry sports an average Forward P/E of 10.09, so we one might conclude that Civitas Resources is trading at a discount comparatively.
+Investors should also note Civitas Resources's current valuation metrics, including its Forward P/E ratio of 8.8.
+This valuation marks a discount compared to its industry's average Forward P/E of 10.06.

 The Oil and Gas - Exploration and Production - United States industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 207, putting it in the bottom 18% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 206, which puts it in the bottom 19% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report